-Boeing announced completing a one-week sequence of power-on tests for the first 787 on 20 June.
+Boeing today announced completing a one-week sequence of power-on tests for the first “more-electric” 787 airliner.

-Completing the much delayed electrical systems testing moves the programme one step closer to first flight scheduled in the fourth quarter this year - more than one year later than originally planned.
+Completing electrical systems testing moves the programme one step closer to first flight scheduled in the fourth quarter this year, which is more than one year later than originally planned.

-"There is plenty of work to be done between now and first flight, but with every step forward we grow more and more confident," says Pat Shanahan, 787 vice-president and general manager.
+“There is plenty of work to be done between now and first flight, but with every step forward we grow more and more confident,” says Pat Shanahan, Boeing VP and general manager, in a statement.